TebasMartinez/DA-Deutsche-Bahn-delays/README.md

   - separate_cat_num(df)
     - Separates categorical and numerical variables, returning two different dataframes including only those variables.
   - group_west_east(df)
     - Adds a new column indicating if the station is within former West or East Germany.
+For the purposes of this analysis, all stations in Berlin have been labelled as East.

 ## Conclusions